Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Background

-whenever~\eqref{eq:empgrid} holds.
-This establishes the convergence of the empirical ranks to the population ranks in probability in the $L_2$ sense, with respect to the empirical distribution of the pooled sample.
+whenever~\eqref{eq:empgrid} and \eqref{eq:rankmapconew} hold.
 Note that the above conclusion does not require $\nu$ to be compactly supported.
 On the other hand, it yields convergence in probability instead of almost sure convergence, which in turn requires more stringent assumptions on $\cF(\cdot)$, $\bJ(\cdot)$ and $\nu$.
-We will invoke Theorem \ref{theo:rankmapcon} in its generality in the subsequent sections while deriving the asymptotic properties of the proposed tests.
-In fact, we expect Theorem \ref{theo:rankmapcon} to be of independent interest, because it can be more widely applicable to other nonparametric two-sample and independence tests based on multivariate ranks (see~\cref{prop:rdcovcon} in Section \ref{sec:compare}).
+We expect Theorem \ref{theo:rankmapcon} to be of independent interest, because it can be more widely applicable to other nonparametric two-sample and independence tests based on multivariate ranks (see~\cref{sec:compare}).
+Under stronger assumptions, it is also possible to obtain rates of convergence in~\cref{theo:rankmapcon} using techniques similar to~\cite{deb2021rates}.

 \begin{remark}[Verifying~\eqref{eq:rankmapconew}] A natural way to verify~\eqref{eq:rankmapconew} is by showing that